Klára Spilková

 Klára Davidson Spilková (born 15 December 1994) is a Czech professional golfer who plays on the Ladies European Tour (LET).
 She won the 2017 Lalla Meryem Cup and the 2022 Women's Irish Open.

 Early life and amateur career

-Spilková had a successful amateur career after she was introcued to golf by her older brother Lukas at the age of four.
+Spilková had a successful amateur career after she was introduced to golf by her older brother Lukas at the age of four.
 She won the European Young Masters in 2009, and won both the Czech Women's Amateur and the German Girls Open back to back in 2009 and 2010.
 In 2010 she won the Austrian Women's Amateur.

 She lost the final of the 2009 French International Lady Juniors Amateur Championship (Trophée Esmond) 1 up to Leona Maguire.
 Her performance helped her qualify for the continental team, and she represented Europe at the 2009 Junior Solheim Cup and the 2010 Junior Ryder Cup.

 In 2010, at only fifteen, she made her first LET start at the Allianz Ladies Slovak Open, but missed the cut by two strokes.